-A jury panel of planning practitioners will review all nominations to determine three award winning projects.
-Representatives of each project will be invited to the showcase their project.
-The nominations will be evaluated on the following criteria:
+A jury panel of planning practitioners reviewed all nominations to determine three award winning projects.
+The nominations were evaluated on the following criteria:

 - Originality: The project demonstrates an original and innovative application of a technology, and/or data collection or analysis method that advances the planning profession.